COVID desk: Information for visitors to The Netherlands

 While you can do many things in the Netherlands once again, COVID-19 has not disappeared so you must comply with the following basic rules when staying in the Netherlands:

-- Stay at home if you have symptoms that may be caused by a COVID-19 infection and take a test.
+- Stay at home or at your accommodation if you have symptoms that may be caused by a COVID-19 infection and take a test.
+Even if you are vaccinated.

 Entering the Netherlands and holidays